Here Comes The Guide to announcing your engagement. It's a celebration, bishes!

 Take to social media.

-Share the news with your social media tribe!
+Share the news via social media!
 It's the modern-day equivalent of publishing an announcement in the newspaper.
 Post a great photo with a short-but-sweet caption, update your status to "Engaged", and watch the likes roll in.
 Once you complete this step, pretty much everyone will know the good news.
 (However, this step is totally optional!
 If you're not into social media, don't feel obligated to use it.)

 Party it up!